 • One copy of the lease for the file and two copies of the lease for each tenant named in the lawsuit, along with one additional copy if you would like to retain a copy for your records.

-• One original evictions summons (form COCV 1100) and two copies of the evictions summons for each tenant named in the lawsuit, along with one additional copy if you would like to retain a copy for your records.
+• One original evictions summons (Form 1.923(a)) and two copies of the evictions summons for each tenant named in the lawsuit, along with one additional copy if you would like to retain a copy for your records.

 • One legal size or larger envelope addressed with the correct postage for each named tenant in the lawsuit.
 If a copy of the lease is included, more postage may be needed.
 If you do not provide the postage paid envelopes, the copy of the summons may not be mailed until the next business day and you will be charged for the postage.